DieSkaarj/Blastizer/README.md

 ImageMagick7 development package (ImageMagick-devel), FLTK 1.4

 On Linux, depending on your distro the package names may vary.
-However, at the time of writing, FLTK 1.4 is experimental and not official released, and so it is advised to get the source at: https://github.com/fltk/fltk and compile it yourself.
+However, at the time of writing, FLTK 1.4 is experimental and not officially released, and so it is advised to get the source at: https://github.com/fltk/fltk and compile it yourself.